The history of floristry

 Ancient Rome (28 BC–325 AD)

-Romans embraced extravagant styles, arranging flowers in baskets and using them in wreaths and crowns.
+The Romans embraced extravagant styles, arranging flowers in baskets and using them in wreaths and crowns.
 Flowers were also valued for fragrance.

 French Floral History (Baroque, Rococo, Louis XVI and Empire)